section-engineering-education/engineering-education/content/articles/In-servlet-how-is-the session-concept-used/index.md

 ### The HttpSession and its Functions

-`HttpSession` is an interface used to bind objects together and manipulate information about the session, such as the session id, time created, and last seen.
+`HttpSession` is an interface for binding items together and manipulating session information such as the session id, creation time, and last seen.

 **Functions:**